Politics of Russia: Political parties and elections

 Formerly seats in Russia the Duma were elected half by proportional representation (with at least 5% of the vote to qualify for seats) and half by single member districts.
 However, President Putin passed a law that all seats are to be elected by proportional representation (with at least 7% of the vote to qualify for seats) to take effect in the December 2007 elections.
 By doing this Putin has eliminated independents and made it more difficult for small parties to be elected to the Duma.
+An opinion poll in 2026 showed decreasing public support for the government of Russia.